No Credit? Use This Guide to Building Credit

 Secured credit cards and student credit cards are easy for you to get (if you qualify), and will help you build credit when other companies won't give you a chance.
 Secured credit cards require money as collateral.
 You would need to put down $500 to obtain a secured credit card with a spending limit of $500.
 Just be sure the card you choose reports to the credit bureaus.
 Student credit cards are also designed for building credit.
 The downside is they have low spending limits and high interest rates, so you should avoid carrying a balance.

 Lenders checking your credit history like to see a variety of credit types or loans on your credit report.
-In addition to credit cards, student loans and auto loans can help build credit.
+In addition to credit cards, student loans, auto loans, or other types of loans can help build credit.
 Auto loans do have interest, which means you'll be paying more for the car than if you paid cash.
 The upside, however, is that it is a good way to build credit.
 If you don't have enough credit history to qualify for an auto loan, you may need a cosigner.

 Avoid Charging Too Much

 Once you get your credit card, don't go on a shopping spree.
 You need to use the card to show you can use credit responsibly, but you don't need to max it out or carry a lot of debt from month to month.
 Credit Karma recommends using no more than 30 percent of your available credit.
 If you can pay off the balance each month, you can avoid interest.

 Regardless of the type of account you have, it's important to make the payments on time every month.
 Building credit takes time, and lenders want to see that you can make on-time payments consistently.
 Late payments result in negative marks on your credit report and hurt your efforts to build a solid credit history.